AmbitiousRabbit/AmbitiousRabbit/README.md

 💬 Ask me about **My TripleTen's Experience, PA assistant, Python... or anything [here](https://github.com/salesp07/salesp07/issues)**

-⚡ Fun fact **From English to Korean, I was able to translate various circumstances for fellow exchange students in Korea whether it was to dine-in with a big party for KBBQ or Bar-Hopping to getting people out of a sticky situation.**
+⚡ Fun fact ** I was :us:-:kr: 'local diplomat' translating various circumstances for fellow exchange students in Korea from ordering for a big KBBQ or Bar-Hopping party to getting people out of a sticky situation.**

  </div>